-The community has a significant number of renter households that are extremely low income or low income that are cost burdened or extremely cost burdened, as shown in the Needs Assessment and Gaps Analysis.
+The community has a significant number of renter households that are extremely low income or low income that are cost burdened or extremely cost burdened, as discussed in the Needs Assessment and Gaps Analysis.
 Renter households at lower income levels that are paying more than 30%, or more than 50%, of their income on housing costs are in an unstable housing situation and may not be current on rent.
 In addition, situations such as job loss or unexpected major expenses can cause households to fall behind on rent.
 The HOME-ARP funds will create a flexible TBRA fund to allow households to address rent arrearage and provide a limited number of future rent payments while regaining stability.

-The community has a significant number of renter households that are extremely low income or low income that are cost burdened or extremely cost burdened, as shown in the Needs Assessment and Gaps Analysis.
-Renter households at lower income levels that are paying more than 30%, or more than 50%, of their income on housing costs are in an unstable housing situation and may not be current on rent.
-In addition, situations such as job loss or unexpected major expenses can cause households to fall behind on rent.
-The HOME-ARP funds will create a flexible TBRA fund to allow households to address rent arrearage and provide a limited number of future rent payments while regaining stability.
+The community has a significant number of renter households that are extremely low income or low income that are cost burdened or extremely cost burdened, as discussed in the Needs Assessment and Gaps Analysis.
+Renter households at lower income levels that are paying more than 30%, or more than 50%, of their income on housing costs are in an unstable housing situation and may not be current on rent and/or utilities.
+In addition, situations such as job loss or unexpected major expenses can cause households to fall behind on necessary household expenses. rent.
+The HOME-ARP funds will create a flexible Supportive Services TBRA fund to allow households to address rent and/or utility issues arrearage and provide a limited number of future rent payments while regaining stability.